 - participants aged 25 years or less in seminars, conferences, sports, cultural or educational events, organised by non-profit organisations.

 Low Tariff Schengen Visa Fee (€ 35) applies for citizens of Armenia, Azerbaijan, Kosovo and Russia and for non-biometric passport holders from Albania, Bosnia and Herzegovina, Former Yugoslav Republic of Macedonia, Republic of Moldova, Montenegro, Serbia, Georgia and Ukraine (biometric passport holders have their fee waived).

 - The visa fees can be paid in cash (Jakarta, Surabaya and Bali), debit or credit cards (Jakarta only).
 All charge related to the card transaction will be borne by the applicant.

-- In addition a VFS service fee of EUR 25 per application will need to be paid at the Visa Application Centre in in cash according to the current exchange in accordance with our local partners.
-For this month the amount of VFS Service Fee is IDR 416,500.
-Please note that from the 17 November 2017 onwards, applicants are required to pay the VFS service fee of EUR 25 online when booking the appointment; the requested appointment will only be confirmed once payment has been received.
+- In addition to the visa fee, a VFS service fee of EUR 25 per application will need to be paid according to the current exchange in accordance with our local partners.
+For this month the amount of VFS Service Fee is IDR 440.000.
+Applicants are required to pay the VFS service fee online when booking the appointment; the requested appointment will only be confirmed once payment has been received.
 If you do not attend the appointment, a refund of the VFS Service Fee will only be possible under exceptional circumstances.
 For more information, please contact our helpline number : +62 21 30418712 or email to : email@example.com (08:00 -12:00 and 13:00 – 16:00 on Monday to Friday except on public holidays) or see below link for more details.